ONSdigital/aims-api/README.md

 Additional functions exist for postcode searching and partial address string matching for typeaheads.

-There are plans to deploy the application as a service available outside ONS but progress on this is slow.
+The possibility of making the service available to other public sector bodies is being considered.
+For now it is possible to deploy a test copy of the service on a local machine using Docker containers.

-### How do I get a sneek peak of the API? ###
+### How do I run the Dockerised API? ###

 Docker images have been created which give a feel for the API.
 The Docker images include an Elasticsearch 8.15.3 cluster prebuilt with the required Address Index indices.
 The indices are a subset of AddressBase (the Exeter subset).
 Another Docker image contains a version of the API that will work with the Elasticsearch indices.
 We have recently added a third image to deploy the improved Python UI.
 The ```docker-compose.yml``` file also contains a Kibana and Cerebro service to view the cluster.
 To get started: